drerichards/sw-api/README.md

 - **Tanstack React Query**: Handles data fetching and caching.
 - **Chakra UI**: For styling the components with ease.
 - **Framer Motion**: Adds animations to enhance the user experience.
+- **Styled Components**: Enables dynamic, scoped CSS keeping styles modular and tied to the component logic.
 - **SWAPI (Star Wars API)**: The external API for retrieving Star Wars data.

 ## Installation